fusionbox/django-pyscss/README.rst

   can import SCSS files from any app (or any file that's findable by the STATICFILES_FINDERS) with no hassle.

-- Configures pyScss to work with the staticfiles app for it's image functions (e.g. inline-image and sprite-map).
+- Configures pyScss to work with the staticfiles app for its image functions (e.g. inline-image and sprite-map).

 - It provides a django-compressor precompile filter class so that you can